 “Okay.”
 I nod slowly.
 “So diversity isn’t about history or tradition—it’s a realization of our collective psyche.
 Or Evermoor’s, in this case.”

 “Correct.
-And just because your world has chosen a specific route, it doesn’t mean that has to always be the case.
-Anyone is able to change the future—it isn’t predetermined.
-If it was, we would all be chained to an uncaring wheel, trapped by its momentum as it breaks us down.
-Our greater aspects did not create us to be clockwork mechanisms, but to ride and surf a fast-moving river.
-Yes, the currents guide and influence us, but we can row and steer toward our desires.
+And just because Earth has chosen a specific route, it doesn’t mean that has to always be the case.
+The future isn’t predetermined, Jon.
+If it was, we would all be chained to an uncaring wheel, trapped by its momentous weight as it breaks us down into irrelevance and futility.
+Our greater aspects did not make us into clockwork mechanisms, but riders and surfers of a fast-moving river.
+Yes, the currents guide and influence our path, but we can row and steer in any direction we wish to go.
 And if we so choose, we can see that it’s actually an ocean and not a river.
 But at that point, words fail to describe what I’m actually referring to.
-Even ‘transcendence’ is just a concept, merely touching on what it actually implies.”
+Even ‘transcendence’ is just a concept, merely touching on what it implies.”

 “I think I know what you’re talking about,” I venture.
 “I mean…I feel like I do, if that makes sense.”

 “Perfect sense,” Gyrax replies.
 “Conscious thought has its limits.
-It has to be merged with feeling—immersive feeling, no less—if you ever want to grasp the True.”
+It has to be merged with immersive feeling if you ever hope to grasp the True.”

 “The True, huh?
 Cool name.”

 “It shall suffice,” Gyrax says.
-Then he murmurs, “For now.”
+Then he mutters, “for now.”

 I chuckle softly.
 “We veered way off topic.
 Into like, Eastern mysticism and holographic game theory.”
-(Yup—I take pride in name-dropping existrential stoner concepts.)
+(Yup—I take pride in name-dropping existential stoner concepts.)

 “Call it what you want, but whenever you reference the underlying basis for reality and consciousness, it inevitably leads back to the True.”
 Gyrax shrugs.
 “That’s just how it is.
 Everything springs from it.”

-“Interesting.”
 I look around to see how the others are doing.
 Ren is deep in Grim Silent Avenger Mode.
 Erany and Nyanti are chatting about the best way to fight the Sytíshí.
-Behind them are Elier and Lucky, trudging along in amiable silence, then it’s Gyrax and me.
+Behind them are Elier and Lucky, trudging along in amiable silence, then it’s Gyrax and me bringing up the rear.
 (Not gonna lie—I wish I was further up the line so I could talk with Erany.)

-As the path narrows, the vegetation becomes increasingly dense.
-Black-leaf trees loom closer, reaching over and across us with vines and limbs.
-The bushes and flowers are thick and heavy.
-Eyes stare from the shadowy expanse, ringing us in with exotic pupils.
+As the hours pass and the path narrows, the vegetation becomes increasingly dense.
+Black-leaf trees loom closer, reaching over and across with vines and limbs.
+Eyes examine us from the shadowy expanse, ringing us in with cat-slit pupils.
 It’s like we’re moving through a swarm of bugs, except instead of going about their insectile business, they’ve all decided to stop and stare.

 “Um…guys?”
 I cast a nervous glance to either side.
 “Doubt you’ve seen Aliens, but—”

 “Be at ease, Jon,” Ren grumbles.
-“The woods are filled with haunts and predators, but so long as we honor their space and rhythm, they’ll leave us be.”
+“These woods are filled with haunts and predators, but so long as we honor their space and rhythm, they’ll leave us be.”

 “Honor their space and rhythm?
-And how do we do that?”
+How do we do that?”